Motives and Themes: Bara Men

 USA Version of Bara

-I am one of a small number of gay men outside of Asia who create works within a USA version of bara.
+I am one of a small number of gay men outside of Asia who create works within a USA version of the bara genre, which originated in Japan during the 1950s.

 You will discover that I am a gay male who sees things in this life from a different perspective than some other gay males.
 My storytelling approach in text and in 3D digital art is to focus on highly masculine men who are sexually attracted to other men who also are highly masculine.